RyanNgWH/WhichCard-backend/docs/merchant/createMerchant.md

 ## Description

 Create a new merchant in the database.
+If merchant already exists & is marked as inactive, the merchant will be marked as active instead of creating a new merchant.

 ## API Endpoint